Mali seals presidency as gunfire heard in capital

-BAMAKO Mali sealed off its presidential palace with armoured vehicles on Wednesday as heavy gunfire rang out across the capital Bamako and in a nearby barracks, Reuters correspondents said.
+BAMAKO Mali surrounded its presidential palace with armoured vehicles on Wednesday as heavy gunfire rang out across the capital Bamako and in a nearby barracks, Reuters correspondents said.

 Correspondents heard 10 minutes of automatic gunfire coming from close to the state broadcaster, whose programmes went off air.
 Soldiers blocked the path towards its premises.

-The incidents coincided with growing anger in the army at the government's handling of a Tuareg-led rebellion in the north of the West African country that has killed dozens of people and forced nearly 200,000 civilians to flee their homes.
+The incidents came amid growing anger in the army at the government's handling of a Tuareg-led rebellion in the north of the country that has claimed dozens of casualties and forced nearly 200,000 civilians to flee their homes.

-A military source said a trigger for Wednesday's events was a visit by the defence minister to a barracks in the town of Kati about 20 km (13 miles) north of Bamako.
+One military source said one trigger for the events was a visit by the defence minister to a barracks in the town of Kati about 20 km (13 miles) north of Bamako.

 "The minister went to speak to troops but the talks went badly and people were complaining about the handling of the crisis in the north," the source said of the visit.